-- 1. Identify which border segment needs surveillance - 2.
-Identify the potential threats for that segment - 3.
-Analyze the appropriate surveillance technology to detect threats - 4.
-Assign a benefits value for the technology and the cost of acquiring it
+1. Identify which border segment needs surveillance;

+- 2. Identify the potential threats for that segment; - 3.
+Analyse the appropriate surveillance technology to detect the threats; - 4.
+Assign a benefit value to the technology and the cost of acquiring it.

-When a segment of the border is to be evaluated consideration of the terrain of both sides of the borders, in the case of Jordan, the majority of its border is a flat desert plateau and has no natural features that separate both sides, for such segment a camera with night vision would be sufficient and add great value while for a heavy forest segment a LIDAR technology would add the most value.
+When a segment of the border is to be evaluated consideration of the terrain of both sides of the borders, in the case of Jordan, the majority of its border is a flat desert plateau and has no natural features that separate both sides, for such segment a camera with night vision would be sufficient and add great value while for a heavy forest segment a LIDAR technology would add the most value [R2].

 To select among tens of different technologies used in security drones a comparative assessment of their overall cost-benefit ratio is needed.
 While one technology may vary greatly in terms of quality, or performance, the assessment is useful as a baseline for selection that can be overvoted by the decision-maker whenever a valid need arises in a particular application context.
-The rating is based on ten criteria, (criticality of data, quantity of data, data integrity, human support, ease of use).
-Camera data (videos and still imagery) is the most widely used sensor for border security as it acquires a high amount of critical data, it's reliable and relatively easy to use, the competition for UAV cameras are satellite cameras, manned aircraft cameras, or fixed & mobile ground cameras at certain areas of the border, the trade-off benefits of UAV camera are the mobility, cost, ability to operate unobtrusively, and cover a massive area.
+The rating is based on ten criteria, (data criticality, data quantity, data integrity, human support, ease of use).
+Camera data (video and still images) is the most widely used sensor for border security as it captures a high amount of critical data, it's reliable and relatively easy to use, the competition for UAV cameras are satellite cameras, manned aircraft cameras, or fixed & mobile ground cameras in specific areas of the border, the trade-off benefits of UAV cameras are the mobility, cost, ability to operate unobtrusively, and cover a massive area.
 For many technologically advanced countries, security cameras are a better option than using costly and deadly mines.
-It also can reduce the use of extra physical obstacles or fences, it's highly difficult for intruders to avoid being caught by a UAV camera.
-The advancement of machine learning for recognition and video analytics software has reduced the number of human analysts needed to maintain a sufficient security level.
-Electro-optical/infrared (EO/IR) systems are imaging technology that combines electronics and optics to detect, identify, and track targets in the visible light and infrared spectrum, Figure 33. shows the characteristics of electro-optical/infrared sensors used for aerial imaging.
+It can also reduce the need for additional physical obstacles or fences, it's difficult for intruders to avoid being caught by a UAV camera.
+Advances in machine learning for recognition and video analytics software has reduced the number of human analysts needed to maintain a sufficient level of security.
+Electro-optical/infrared (EO/IR) systems are imaging technologies that combine electronics and optics to detect, identify, and track targets in the visible light and infrared spectrum.
+Figure 33. shows the characteristics of electro-optical/infrared sensors used for aerial imaging.

 Figure 33.
-Electro-optical/infrared camera used for aerial imaging (Source: Northrop Grumman)
+Electro-optical/infrared camera used for aerial imaging [138]

-The basic job of a camera is to create an image from the light, in order to capture the most amount of light, a monochrome "black & white" complementary metal-oxide-semiconductor CMOS sensor is used (or other technologies like charge-coupled device CCD). to create colored images 25% red, 50% green, and 25 % blue filters (a Bayer filter array) are placed over the monochrome sensor blocking around two-thirds of the light intensity.
-For the same sensor size a trade-off between light sensitivity and colored information must be made, for a well-lit area the colored information (spectral information) is usually more important to optimize than light intensity.
+The basic job of a camera is to create an image from the light, in order to capture the most amount of light, a monochrome "black & white" complementary metal-oxide-semiconductor CMOS sensor (or other technologies such as charge coupled device CCD) is used.
+To create coloured images 25% red, 50% green, and 25% blue filters (a Bayer filter array) are placed over the monochrome sensor, blocking about two-thirds of the light intensity.
+For the same sensor size a trade-off between light sensitivity and coloured information must be made, for a well-lit area, colour information (spectral information) is usually more important to optimise than light intensity.

 Figure 34.
-Principle of (a) color and (b) monochrome CMOS camera (Source: [131])
+Principle of (a) colour and (b) monochrome CMOS camera [139]